 Employer accreditation, that is set for a major overhaul in the coming months, is currently a rigorous process, where Immigration New Zealand will consider the employer’s immigration and employment history and will also welcome their spotless record of hiring New Zealanders, not to mention the evidence of the sound financial position.

-Benefits of becoming an Accredited Employer
+What are the benefits of becoming an Accredited Employer?

 - Hassle-free hire of overseas workers in the core area of employer’s business activity;